-Figure 13.
+Figure 14.
 Map of all marine protected areas in the South Gippsland region.
 The areas of the Corner Inlet Marine and Coastal Park and Nooramunga Marine and Coastal Park are shown (light blue hatched areas within the fishery).

-Corner Inlet Marine Park Management Plan (2005)
+&lt;sup>21 Corner Inlet Marine Park Management Plan (2005)